 Relics is the body parts or personal belongings of saints and other important religious figures that are preserved for purposes of commemoration or veneration.

-Sculptor is the person who produces a three-dimensional work of art by carving wood, chiseling stone, casting or welding metal, molding a variety of materials or assembling unique pieces of materials.
+Sculptor is the person who produces a three-dimensional work of art by carving wood, chiselling stone, casting or welding metal, moulding a variety of materials or assembling unique pieces of materials.

 Self-portrait is a representation of oneself made by oneself.